LBDI – How to Participate

 2. To understand how limited resources can affect daily life.

-3. To fundraise to support the mission of the JLC and to support our community and nonprofit partners, including Digi-Bridge, Heart Math Tutoring, Classroom Central, and Thompson Child & Family Focus.
+3. To fundraise to support the mission of the JLC and to support our community and nonprofit partners, including Thompson Child & Family Focus.

-Follow me on social media (list your platform(s) of choice) throughout my #JLC #LBDI2023 journey.
+Follow me on social media (list your platform(s) of choice) throughout my #JLC #LBDI journey.

 Thank you and warmest regards!